LoicVeirman/Hello-My-Dir/Documentation/Log Management.md

 * You *do* use your unique log sources that should **never** be used in another log.

 ## How you can achieve the three Do rules?
-This script uses fonctions from the module HMD-Engine.psm1:
+This script uses fonctions from *module-logs.psm1*:
 > **Write-toEventLog**: this function write your log text in your log file.
 >
 > **Test-EventLog**: this function ensure that your log file and log source exists.